 About me

-I am currently an assistant professor in the Department of Philosophy at Dalhousie University.
-I teach in the philosophy department and the Faculty of Computer Science.
+I am currently an assistant professor in the Department of Philosophy at Durham University.

+Before this, I was an assistant professor (2021-2024) in the Department of Philosophy at Dalhousie University, where I also taught in the Faculty of Computer Science.
 Previously, I held a postdoctoral fellowship (2020-21) at Mila - Québec Artificial Intelligence Institute and the Department of Computer Science and Operations Research (Université de Montréal), where I studied ethically aligned artificial intelligence with Yoshua Bengio (Mila, UdeM, CIFAR) and Dominic Martin (UQàM).

 I was also a postdoctoral fellow (2020-21) in the Department of Philosophy and the Schwartz Reisman Institute for Technology and Society (University of Toronto), where I examined problems surrounding the legal and social regulation of artificial intelligence, as well as fundamental questions on the ethical and philosophical implications of AI and emerging technologies.